T H E H U M A N.

 I am interested in how the rules of our physical world design our gestures, and how those gestures serve as anchors in a digital space.
 The artworks aim to reflect between-spaces where their slippages across fixed languages develop different modes of understanding and experiencing our bodies.

-There is a surrender to the physical (to touching and manipulation within process) in the work that echoes a universal necessity for adaptation to grow.
+There is a surrender to the physical in the work that echoes a universal necessity for adaptation to grow.
 But, when does constant editing lead to questions of authenticity, belief, or deviance?
 Where does the over-processed image become an infinitely layered reproduction?
 How are our digital selves diffracted through these permanent physical structures?

 Using an almost maniacal self-mining of imagery as the foundation for the physical layers of the artworks, their shifts between flat, sculptural, performative, and digital realms parallel the construction of our online identities.
 As the process itself repeats, there is a constant movement between forms that serves as a method of translation, allowing for one medium to fundamentally evolve another.